NinePointEight1/Skatrixx-Prototype/README.md

 This is a clickable prototype for the Skatrixx Project @ USPC.

-**WARNING** This project might not be finished yet.
+**WARNING:** This project might not be finished yet.
 It could contain catastrophic bugs or errors.

 ## Installation
 Download / link git repository and locate to folder which allows a local server environment.